dynatrace-ace/monaco-self-paced-exercises/docs/content/02 Configure Monaco/index.md

     ```

-4. Update the url's `value` to your Dynatrace environment address.
+7. Update the url's `value` to your Dynatrace environment address.
 Include `https://` but ensure there is no trailing `/` at the end of the URL.

     > **Tip:** You can find your Dynatrace environment URL on your dashboard page.

     > **Note:** The YAML value `DT_API_TOKEN` refers to an environment variable with the same name that we'll set later.

-5. Click on `Commit Changes`
+8. Save Changes to the file

-Return to the `01_exercise_one` repsitory root folder.
+Return to the `exercise-01` root folder.
 Here you'll find a folder called `auto-tag` with two files `auto-tag.json` and `auto-tag.yaml`.

-Both files contain only placeholders for the moment.
-We'll need to update them.

-* The JSON file is a template used for our API payload we plan to use to create an automatic tagging rule.

-* The YAML file is used for the values we want to populate our JSON file with.

 The YAML file can contain multiple configurations instances that can build different tag names and rules as Monaco will iterate through each instance and apply it to the JSON configuration template.
 In this exercise, we're simply deploying a single automatic tagging rule called `Owner`.